-Since 1979, Nick’s Plumbing and Sewer Services has provided all facets of plumbing repair, maintenance, and installations.
+Since 1979, Nick’s Plumbing and Air Conditioning Services has provided all facets of plumbing repair, maintenance, and installations.
 We are the local industry leader in the hydro jetting field, with only licensed and experienced plumbing technicians performing hydro jetting in Houston service!

 Perfect for Restaurants and Other Commercial Establishments!